 In this study, we used ddRADseq to infer inbreeding by estimating genome-wide heterozygosity and its putative impacts in a very small, bottlenecked population of the endangered Bermuda petrel (Pterodroma cahow).
 The Bermuda petrel is a seabird species endemic to Bermuda, in the western North Atlantic Ocean (Figure 1).
-Like many other members of the Procellariiformes, one of the most endangered orders of birds (Dias et al., 2019), the Bermuda petrel was driven to near extinction by the arrival of humans to Its breeding grounds.
-Although sub-fossil evidence and as historical records suggest that the Bermuda petrel was abundant in the 16th century, direct persecution by humans, exotic predator species such as rats and hogs, and habitat destruction led to the disappearance of the Bermuda petrel by the 17th century.
+Like many other members of the Procellariiformes, one of the most endangered orders of birds (Dias et al., 2019), the Bermuda petrel was driven to near extinction by the arrival of humans to its breeding grounds.
+Although sub-fossil evidence and historical records suggest that the Bermuda petrel was abundant in the 16th century, direct persecution by humans, exotic predator species such as rats and hogs, and habitat destruction led to the disappearance of the Bermuda petrel by the 17th century.
 The species was thought to be extinct for three centuries.
-In 1951 a few pairs were found breeding on a small islet, and the population size has been increasing subsequently due to ambitious conservation (Gehrman, 2012).
+In 1951 a few pairs were found breeding on a small islet, and the population size has been increasing subsequently due to an ambitious conservation plan (Gehrman, 2012).
 Currently, the population comprises ~ 155 couples that breed on six small islets off Castle Harbour (Figure 1).
 Thus, the bottleneck caused by human arrival to the islands is relatively recent and is estimated to have lasted around 15 generations.
 Bermuda petrels are socially monogamous, and females lay a single egg clutch per year, which demands extensive biparental investment.
 The documented demographic history of the Bermuda petrel (see also Lawrence et al. 2008; Groombridge et al. 2009) as well as the close monitoring of the current breeding population, makes it an ideal model to test the impacts of a severe population reduction on genetic diversity and inbreeding in natural populations (Bortoluzzi et al., 2020; Cammen et al., 2018).
 Petrels are long-lived birds (up to 30 years old) (J. L. Madeiros, 2005), with an estimated generation time of 20 years (Nadachowska-Brzyska et al., 2015).
-Here, we aimed to identify genetic signatures of the recent bottleneck by estimating both genome-wide and mitochondrial DNA diversity, as well inferring the population’s demographic history, using a ddRAD-seq.
+Here, we aimed to identify genetic signatures of the recent bottleneck by estimating both genome-wide and mitochondrial DNA diversity, as well inferring the population’s demographic history, using SNPs isolated with a ddRAD-seq approach.
 We also estimated individual inbreeding levels and pair relatedness and tested their putative impacts on fitness.
-We estimated fitness from hatching success, which is low in the Bermuda petrel (67%) and one of the lowest for Pterodroma petrel species (Figure 1).
+We estimated fitness from hatching success, which is low in the Bermuda petrel (67%) and one of the lowest for Pterodroma petrel species (Figure 2).
 Additionally, we tested the influence of relatedness on mate choice as an inbreeding avoidance strategy.

 Material and Methods